Memoriae-Technology/.github/profile/README.md

 ## "Remember The Future"

-"Remember The Future" - This is not just a slogan, but the essence of our philosophy.
+"Remember The Future" - This is not just a sentence, but the essence of our philosophy.
 It embodies our commitment to learning from the past and innovating in the present to reshape the future.
 It is a reminder that the future is not a distant dream but a reality we are actively creating.
 We chose this approach as an expression of the cyclicality of time and that it does not actually flow in a single direction.

 ## Join Us